Mobile App Design

 Personalization is a tool proven to increase user engagement online.

-Apps that allow users to keep track of things their shopping lists, previous purchases, and notifications, make the app experience more valuable for the consumer, but they also, provide precious data for the app developer and brand to analyze.
+Apps that allow users to keep track of things their shopping lists, previous purchases, and notifications, make the app experience more valuable for the consumer, but they also, provide precious data for the app developers and brand to analyze.

 The Starbucks app is an excellent example of personalization at its most effective – with proven brand loyalty outcomes.